UnicoLab/FlowyML/docs/advanced/caching.md

 # Caching ⚡

-UniFlow's intelligent caching system eliminates redundant work, saving you time and compute costs.
+flowyml's intelligent caching system eliminates redundant work, saving you time and compute costs.

 > [!NOTE]
 > **What you'll learn**: How to skip expensive steps that have already run
 >
-> **Key insight**: The fastest code is the code you don't run.
-UniFlow automatically detects when inputs and code haven't changed.
+> **Key insight**: The fastest code is the code you don't run. flowyml automatically detects when inputs and code haven't changed.

 ## Why Caching Matters